Best Small Business VoIP Providers

-As businesses shake off their old-fashioned PBX Systems in favour of Hosted telecoms, the choice of VoIP providers has grown overwhelmingly.
-It’s not easy to navigate your way through the VoIP providers for small business to find the solution that’s right for you.
-The most important first step is to consider the requirements of your business and which VoIP provider can fulfil those needs.
-This article reveals what to look for in VoIP service providers for small business, and compares some of the best small business VoIP providers.
+As most businesses are shaking off their old-fashioned PBX Systems in favour of hosted telecoms, the choice of VoIP providers has grown overwhelmingly.
+With this dramatic increase in VoIP providers, it's certainly not easy to navigate your way through the best small business VoIP providers on the market.
+However, the important first step is to consider the specific requirements of your business - and then set out to discover which VoIP service provider can fulfil those needs.

 What Should I Look for in a Small Business VoIP System?

-Consider whether your potential provider suits your business’s calling patterns.
-If you make a lot of international calls, it may be worth checking out the rates for different countries, especially those you call frequently.
-One mistake you could make is to go with the first choice when considering the cost of a VoIP provider, as it may not be the whole story.
+Firstly, you must consider whether your potential provider suits your business' calling patterns.
+If you make a lot of international calls, it may be worth checking out the current rates for those countries you call most frequently.
+Are the rates offered by your VoIP vendor within reason?
+Or are they enough to break your budget?

-There is also variation amongst VoIP providers in voice quality.
-A provider may offer economical rates but this may come at the expense of the clarity of phone calls.
-This may be a problem if your business depends on customer service over the phone, in which case prime voice quality could be something worth investing a bit extra in.
+You must also consider that there is a variation amongst VoIP providers in voice quality.
+One provider might offer economical rates, but this may come at the expense of the clarity of phone calls.
+If your business depends on VoIP to deliver customer service, for example, the voice quality should clearly be something worth investing a bit extra in.

 Mitel’s products offer an advanced set of features specially catering to small to medium-sized businesses.
 The Internet connection they deliver is designed with providing clearer voice quality for VoIP calls in mind.
 They can also offer your business configured IP phones.
 All of their services are provided by Mitel themselves, and have conducted the research and development of their solutions in-house, so the advisors and technicians you deal with should have a comprehensive working knowledge of all of Mitel’s services.
 They offer certain plans tailored to small business, the prices of which are dependent on your particular business needs and are available on request from an agent either by phone or online.
 These include: